seanedwards/vrc-worldobject/README.md

    * Rotation is sent in a range from 0.0 to 1.0, representing 0 to 360 degrees of rotation along the Y axis.

 ## Methodology

+These are just my original notes on how to accomplish this.
+It probably needs to be written up better.

     * Create a game object, with a Parent Constraint that's set to the world at 0,0,0.
 No reset targets.
 Create 8 animations for it:
       * +1000 X